danielledonnelly/spooky-potion-shop/README.md

 # [Spooky Potion Shop](http://danielledonnelly.github.io/spooky-potion-shop/)

-### Game Description
+## Game Description
 It's Halloween night, so get ready for your first shift as the new manager at Spooky's Potion Shop.
-Click the cauldron to brew potions, sell them for funds, and hire workers to build your spooky empire. **Please note that this project is a work in progress!**
+Click the cauldron to brew potions, sell them for funds, and hire workers to build your spooky empire.**

+## Overview

 ### Features
 ✦ Spooktacular atmosphere with cute characters and kooky humour